-Install on Visual Studio Code
+Install Test Companion in Visual Studio Code

 Install Test Companion in Visual Studio Code, Cursor, or VSCodium to generate, automate, and fix test cases without leaving your editor.